searchisko/searchisko/documentation/rest-api/management/project.md

 Project
 =======

-Project configuration is used by preprocessors in 'Content Push API' to normalize project identifier for `sys_project` field.
+Project configuration is used by preprocessors in 'Content Manipulation API' to normalize project identifier for `sys_project` field.
 It's managed over 'Management API - projects'.